openalpr/doc/source/on_premises.rst

 Installation
 --------------

-To use this utility, you must have a commercial license key.
-Contact info@openalpr.com to request an evaluation key.
+To use this utility, you must have a commercial license key. `Request a free 14-day evaluation key <https://license.openalpr.com/evalrequest/>`_.
 The license key must be saved in /etc/openalpr/license.conf.

 Windows
 .........